ak-chowdary1012/Infopredator-lab/README.md

 Encryption protects data, but not always behavior.
 This experiment focuses on the space between those two - where systems remain secure, yet still observable.

-## Contributors
+## Project Credits

+**Primary Author**
+Avinash Krishna
-**Nekkanti Venakata Avinash Krishna** — Experiment design, implementation, analysis and documentation
+Experiment design, implementation, packet analysis, and documentation.

-**Dheeraj Kommana** — Lab setup assistance, observation validation and testing support
+**Research Support**
+Dheeraj
+Assisted in lab setup, validation of observations, and repeatability testing.